rust-lang/book/nostarch/introduction.md

 Chapter 1 explains how to install Rust, how to write a “Hello, world!” program, and how to use Cargo, Rust’s package manager and build tool.
-Chapter 2 is a hands-on introduction to the Rust language.
+Chapter 2 is a hands-on introduction to writing a program in Rust, having you build up a number guessing game.
 Here we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.
-At first, you might even want to skip Chapter 3, which covers Rust features similar to those of other programming languages, and head straight to Chapter 4 to learn about Rust’s ownership system.
-However, if you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.
+Chapter 3 covers Rust features that are similar to those of other programming languages, and in Chapter 4 you'll learn about Rust’s ownership system.
+If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.